 Kathleen Borbely is an Immigration Consultant at Newland Chase.
 She provides expertise in Canadian permanent residence, citizenship and temporary residence.
 With her dedicated service, Kathleen helps Canadian employers meet their business mobility demands and subsequently, assist temporary foreign workers transition to permanent status in Canada through the Canadian immigration programs.
 Kathleen is a Regulated Canadian Immigration Consultant (RCIC) and a member in good standing of the Immigration Consultants of Canada Regulatory Council with more than five years of corporate immigration experience.
 Kathleen compliments her experience with a Bachelor’s Degree in Corporate Communications (Venezuela).
 She has been with Newland Chase since 2011, and is currently based in Calgary, Alberta.

 Newland Chase understands Canadian immigration legislation, policies and procedures.
-Our focus is to guide companies and individuals through the immigration complexities of moving people to the right location as quickly and effectively as possible.
+Our focus is to guide companies through the immigration complexities of moving people to the right location as quickly and effectively as possible.
 Each of our consultants has the expertise and understanding to navigate immigration systems from a global perspective.
 Our Canadian business is led by several former senior managers and officers of the Canadian Citizenship and Immigration department.

 All of our consultants are registered with the Immigration Consultants of Canada Regulatory Council (ICCRC).
 You will deal only with our accredited, professional and experienced consultants.